sroberts/sroberts.github.io/_posts/2015-01-03-the-perils-of-mis-attribution.md

 ### Operational Security

 Plenty of people have questioned the FBI's attribution to North Korea.
 One of the things most commonly cited is how little information they provide, much of which was circumstantial.
-This concern neglects, or at least naively ignores, what information they're [withholding deliberately](http://www.thedailybeast.com/articles/2015/01/02/u-s-spies-say-they-tracked-sony-hackers-for-years.html).
+This concern neglects, or at least naively ignores, what information they're [withholding deliberately](http://www.thedailybeast.com/articles/2015/01/02/u-s-spies-say-they-tracked-sony-hackers-for-years.html) to protect their sources & methods.

-Does the FBI/US Gov have better sources than they're letting on?
-I would guess yes.
-But burning good sources just to make naysayers feel better isn't good intelligence management.
+Does the FBI/US Gov have better intelligence than they're letting on?
+I would guess yes but burning good sources just to make naysayers feel better isn't good intelligence management.

 #### Damage Control